 Jesus was offensive.
 So damn offensive that they killed him for it.
 When we strip Jesus of his offense we end up worshiping a thin caricature rather than the Messiah.
 Jesus spoke in parables to mask his message.
 He told a grieving son to let the dead bury the dead.
 He overturned tables, insulted religious leaders and defied political rulers.
 There was even a time when he denied his own family!
 Jesus was not, and is not, Ned Flanders.
 He was a Kingdom revolutionary who constantly offended people by forcing them to reevaluate what was sacred.
 That was why He healed a man on the Sabbath, heart racing and eyes blazing, as a stake-in-the-ground challenge to anyone who dared honor the symbol of the Sabbath over the holy human in front of him.

 Kaepernick is offensive.
-Please understand that I am not suggesting that every Christian should have a uniform response to all the issues Kaepernick’s protest touches on–nationalism, police tactics, civil rights, and more.
+Please understand that I am not suggesting that every Christian should have a uniform response to all the issues Kaepernick’s protest touches on.
+Nationalism, police tactics, civil rights, systemic racism–these are incredibly complicated topics that leave us plenty of room to disagree, as all families have room to disagree.
 All I am saying is that the very offense of Kaepernick’s protest is shining a spotlight on what is truly sacred.

 That reminds me of Jesus.

 And of far greater importance, I’m also saying that every time you read about Jesus healing on the Sabbath, if you want to understand the story of Jesus, you should think of Kaepernick, and then immediately superimpose today’s roiling emotions onto the ancient story.

 And ask yourself, “Does Jesus still offend me?”